freerasmea/freerasmea.github.io/_posts/2016-08-03-defense-opposes-mental-examination.md

 published: false
 category: news
 excerpt: >-
-  View court documents of the appeal regarding a potential mental examination for Rasmea.
+  View court documents of the appeal where the government demands a mental examination of Rasmea and the defense opposes.
 ---
 ## Government Demands a Mental Examination of Rasmea; We Oppose.